mpatkisson/culbertson/docs/BugReport.md

 ## Possible Fix

-My sense is that the default value on `InvocationConfiguration.ProcessTerminationTimeout` got lost in the mix and is [still not fixed in the latest](https://github.com/dotnet/command-line-api/blob/4494d98feedcca2b68177236da02b940b04d2fa3/src/System.CommandLine/InvocationConfiguration.cs#L21).
+My sense is that the default value on `InvocationConfiguration.ProcessTerminationTimeout` got lost in the mix of [3132acb](https://github.com/dotnet/command-line-api/commit/3132acb152db3f00f71d00a9baf93dee12efe771) and is [still not fixed in the latest](https://github.com/dotnet/command-line-api/blob/4494d98feedcca2b68177236da02b940b04d2fa3/src/System.CommandLine/InvocationConfiguration.cs#L21).

 Re-adding the default brings behavior around `CTRL+C` back in line with earlier versions and the Learn docs.
+I've tested this small change using [this branch](https://github.com/mpatkisson/command-line-api/tree/resolve-operationcanceledexception-not-thrown-without-config-in-async-apps) with success.